marcelduin/Micrio.Blogpost.wasm-v3/README.md

 The cool thing is: this memory buffer is fully available from JavaScript as an `ArrayBuffer` object.

-So.. if WebAssembly can create an array of vertices in 3D space, and JavaScript can have a *casted view* of those as a `Float32Array` (not cloned, simply a pointer to the shared memory space), these can be passed directly to WebGL, since WebGL accepts `Float32Array`s for its geometry and texture coordinate buffers!
+So... if WebAssembly can create an array of vertices in 3D space, and JavaScript can have a *casted view* of those as a `Float32Array` (not cloned, simply a pointer to the shared memory space), these can be passed directly to WebGL, since WebGL accepts `Float32Array`s for its geometry and texture coordinate buffers!

 That means that the output of WebAssembly is **directly connected** to WebGL's input by JavaScript *just once*, at initialization.